Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-I've been working for months to figure out how to make watercolor brushes.
-All of the existing tutorials that I can find use the older version of Procreate, so the information is confusing and doesn't work.
+I’ve been trying to figure out how to make watercolor brushes for months.
+All the existing tutorials I can find use an older version of Procreate, so the information is confusing and doesn’t work.

-In the latest update, the Brush Studio expanded the offerings to include both "Rendering" and "Wet Mix."
-With so many new options, it's hard to figure out what the old tutorials are referencing.
+In the latest update, the Brush Studio expanded the offerings to include “Rendering” and “Wet Mix.”
+With so many new options, it’s hard to figure out what the old tutorials reference.

-I've finally made several watercolor brushes that I love, though.
-There's a free download for a set of 3 brushes at the bottom of this post.
+I’ve finally made several watercolor brushes that I love.
+A free download for a set of 3 brushes is at the bottom of this post.

-By the way, if you want a brush that acts just like watercolor, try Adobe Fresco.
-The color spreads just like the paint is actually wet.
+By the way, if you want a brush that behaves like watercolor, try Adobe Fresco.
+The color spreads like wet paint.

 How to Make Watercolor Brushes for Procreate